What is the best roller coaster in America?

 I really loved Kraken at SeaWorld Orlando.
 The ride is so smooth and it has a huge looping in it.
 Sitting on the outside you are far away from the track and it's like you are flying.
 Also most coasters are getting a bit rough at the end where they still need to push some tight looping's or corkscrews in there but Kraken never gets uncomfortable.

 I am always surprised at how high Bizarro rates.
 I mean, it is a REALLY good coaster, but is it really the 2nd best coaster out there?
 Really?
 I don't see it, though I do love it.

 montu from busch gradens is the best rollercoaster I have ever ridden.
 (I've ridden a lot.)
-Also Tatsu (sfmm) is a lot better in my opinion than manta.

 I've been on 8 out of 10 of the TPI top ten coasters (still need to ride Manta and Outlaw Run) and all 8 of those rank somewhere on my personal top 10 list.
 El Toro and Voyage are my 1st and 2nd place wooden coasters (respectively).
 Boulder Dash, Thunderhead, Ravine Flyer II, and Apocalypse the Ride are some of my other favorite wood coasters.
 As for the steel coasters, my steel top ten is: